 Unauthorised late submission applies only to the first assessment of coursework and not to authorised extensions, deferred assessment, reassessment or extensions.
 It also does not apply to timed assessments such as presentations, group work, exhibitions or performances, which have the status of examinations.

 Where known extenuating circumstances prevent a student from submitting by the due or agreed extension date, they should then make a claim for consideration via the Extenuating Circumstances procedures.

-Authorised extensions to submissions may be agreed by the module tutor for valid reasons.
-You must submit a fully completed extension form with your work; extension forms are available from the Course Information Point (CIP).
+Authorised extensions to submissions may be agreed by the Module Leader for valid reasons.
+You must submit a fully completed extension form with your work; extension forms are available from the Programme Administration office.
 An extension may be given for up to 2 weeks (14 days including 10 working days).
 No penalty will be applied to the mark, provided the work is submitted to the re-negotiated deadline.
 The agreed extension must allow for the work to be marked and presented to the Module Assessment Board.